Varun2604/MyDrive/README.md

 # MyDrive
-A simple cloud drive to store your files over the cloud privately and publically
+A simple cloud drive to store your files over the cloud privately and publically. <br/> Access API docs [here](https://strong-box.herokuapp.com/api-doc). <br/>
+What does strong-box mean you ask ?
+Check [this](https://www.merriam-webster.com/thesaurus/strongbox) out!

 #TODO
-0. Save security configs to a seperate config server, and do not commit to github.
+1. Save security configs to a separate config server or secret server, and do not commit to github.
-1. Add logger
+2. Add logger
-2. Save files in a seperate server
+3. Save files in a separate server
-3. Swagger Doc.
+4. Swagger Doc.
+5. Cron job to clear off hanging assets after 7 days.